marineb/marineb.github.io/_posts/2016-11-14-deploy_static_sites_with_git_to_servers_like_dreamhost.markdown

 date:   2016-11-13 22:33:20 -0500
 ---

-TODO: Ideally, I'd like to make this work via Github's webhooks so that it only relies on the that's on Github (any update to a specific branch would triger a deploy).
-I want to figure that part out at some point.

 I had already looked into this a while back but couldn't figure it out back then.
 Until today, I've been using [Deploybot](https://deploybot.com/) which deploys sites for you: pretty great product.
-But they recently got rid of their free service and I didn't want to pay for something that *seems* so simple.
+But they recently got rid of their free service and I didn't want to pay for a service that *seems* so simple.

 I'll be referencing the sources that helped me at the bottom of this post.
 Since it took me years to find out how to do this, I do think the internet needs more resources to solve that problem.

+TODO: Ideally, I'd like to make this work via Github's webhooks so that it only relies on the that's on Github (any update to a specific branch would triger a deploy).
+I want to figure that part out at some point.

 ## On your server
 I'm on both Amazon and Dreamhost servers.
 But in this case, I wanted to set this up on Dreamhost.